stackbit-projects/first-stackbit-test-de2d6/content/pages/pricing.md

         actions_width: full-width
       - title: Full Website Build
         subtitle: >-
-          Have Northrule professionally build your website that allows you to reach your ideal customers and deliver great customer service.
+          Have Northrule professionally build you a website that allows you to reach your ideal customers and deliver great customer service.
         title_align: left
         content: |